Welcome to the Exide Frisco Recycling Center Closure Website.

 * Investigation and Remediation – This project includes investigation, remediation, and certification of the remedy for the Exide Former Operating Plant.
 The Former Operating Plant consists of the Exide Frisco Recycling Center’s former production/operation area (battery recycling and secondary lead smelting facility), four landfills (three closed landfills and one landfill that is active and designated the “Open Landfill”), and ancillary facilities.
 Two creeks cross the Exide property from east to west, including Stewart Creek, which runs along the south side of the former production area, and a tributary to Stewart Creek (the “North Tributary”), which runs along the north side of most of the former production area.
 (For more details on the creeks CLICK HERE).
 The Former Operating Plant occupies 87 of the 257 acres owned by Exide.
 Exide is investigating environmental conditions at the Former Operating Plant and will retain ownership of this portion of Exide’s property after the transfer of the remaining 170 acres to the Frisco EDC and CDC.
 Exide submitted the comprehensive environmental investigation report (the Affected Property Assessment Report or “APAR”) for the Former Operating Plant to the TCEQ and the EPA on July 10, 2013.
 The TCEQ and EPA issued comments on the APAR, including a request for additional assessment activities.
 Exide responded to these comments, including proposed additional assessment activities.
 Exide received conditional approval of the response to TCEQ and EPA comments on November 19, 2013, authorizing Exide to proceed with additional assessment activities.
+Exide completed these additional assessment activities and submitted a Revised APAR to the TCEQ and the EPA on May 22, 2014.
 A comprehensive cleanup plan for the Former Operating Plant will be prepared after the investigation phase is completed to the satisfaction of the TCEQ and EPA.
 For more details see the Former Operating Plant Investigation & Remediation page located under “Projects” or CLICK HERE.

 * Open Landfill Remediation – There are four landfills on the Former Operating Plant: three closed landfills and one landfill that is active (designated the “Open Landfill”).
 The scope of this project was proposed to include the retreatment of certain waste in the active cells of the Open Landfill (located in the northern portion of the Former Operating Plant).
 This work was intended to be completed as a separate project concurrent with the investigation and remediation of the overall Former Operating Plant.
 As part of operations prior to closing, a rock-like waste called “slag” was generated during the lead smelting process.
 Regulations required the slag to meet certain standards prior to disposal in the Open Landfill.
 Exide treated the slag and tested slag after treatment pursuant to a sampling protocol.
 No other material was disposed in the Open Landfill.